senceralp01/MovieApp/README.md

 You can search for movies and see movie details when you click on the results.

-Fetches Movie Informations from the API Service via async-await.
+Fetches Movie Informations via async-await from the API Service(api.themoviedb.org).

 Bootstrap has been used for responsive design of app.